 - Ghosts, candy corn, pumpkins, marshmallow shapes, gummy worms, skeletons, lollipops, etc.

-- I found it is best to get the divider trays for each kid, and portion the frosting, and candy out before they sit down to their house.
-Less fighting that way.
+- I found it is best to get the divider trays for each kid, and portion the frosting, and candy out before they sit down at their house.
+There is less fighting that way.

 - Now, let them get creative using frosting to hold decorations onto the house and plate